 embodying the Five Elements of East Asian medicine

-through movement, meditation, and drawing
+through art, movement, and meditation

 Elemental Creativity